Ahmad45123/EduXR/README.md

 ## Usage
 Unfortunately, we do not offer a public build of the Designer.
 You must build the source code from scratch if you want to try it out.
 However, a build of the player app is available in the Releases tab. **You MUST have an Oculus Quest 2 headset and know your way about installing an APK on the headset.**

 Some sample experiments are available on the headset for trying.
-These headsets were completely built using the designer.
+These experiments were completely built using the designer.
 Check the thesis for details on how some of them were built.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>